Blunk-electronic/eagle_CAM_processor/README.md

 - draw measures
 - delete uselsess layers
 - update drill symbols (optional)
-- display all layers -> run DRC (mind assembly variants, if any)
+- display all layers except tVal and bValue -> run DRC (mind assembly variants, if any)
+- export BOM from inside the schematic editor (in csv format, separator semicolon), send it to Stock Manager and copy the result in directory "bom" (see below)
 - make cam data with mkcam (see below)
 - review CAM files
 - ask for quoation at pcb-house (findings ?)